ldbc/ldbc_snb_interactive_v1_impls/README.md

 2. Load the data set with `scripts/load-in-one-step.sh`.
 3. Create a backup with `scripts/backup-database.sh`.
 4. Run the `driver/determine-best-tcr.sh`.
-5. Once the "best TCR" value has been determined, test it with a full workload (at least 0.5h for warmup operation and at least 2h of benchmark time), and make further adjustments if necessary.
+5. Once the best TCR value has been determined, test it with a full workload (at least 0.5h for warmup operation and at least 2h of benchmark time), and make further adjustments if necessary.

 ### Recommendations

 We have a few recommendations for creating audited implementations.
 (These are not requirements – implementations are allowed to deviate from these recommendations.)
 * The implementation should target a popular Linux distribution (e.g. Ubuntu LTS, CentOS, Fedora).
 * Use a containerized setup, where the DBMS is running in a Docker container.
 * Instead of a specific hardware, target a cloud virtual machine instance (e.g. AWS `r5d.12xlarge`).
 Both bare-metal and regular instances can be used for audited runs.